Canon T6 versus Canon T6i

-If the count of individual advantages (bullet points above) is taken as a guide, the T6i emerges as the winner of the match-up (7 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T6i emerges as the winner of the match-up (7 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the T6 or the T6i.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.